SaudAlmajed/Data-Scientist-ND/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Thank you to Udacity and Starbucks for the data.
-Feel free to use the code here as you would like!